Davy van den Berg: PEC Zwolle

 Van den Berg joined PEC Zwolle on 4 August 2022, signing a two-year contract with an option for an additional year.
 He made his debut for the club on 7 August, coming off the bench for Tomislav Mrkonjić in the second half of a 2–1 league win over De Graafschap.

+Return to Utrecht

+On 9 May 2025, Van den Berg agreed to return to Utrecht with a three-year contract.

+On 3 February 2026, Van den Berg joined EFL League One side Luton Town, with an obligation to buy.

 Personal life

 Van den Berg announced in 2023 that he had converted to Islam.
 He became interested in the religion following the death of his mother when he was 15.